slazav/pico_osc/Readme.md

-## pico_osc -- programs for recording and processing oscilloscope signals
+## spp-picoosc - SPP interface for Picoscope PS4224

 ### Folders:

-* pico_rec -- SPP interface to Picoscope 4000 devices.
+* spp-picoosc -- SPP interface for Picoscope 4000 devices.
 (SPP is a "simple pipe protocol" used to communicate with command-line programs via unix pipes.
 It is used in some of my programs: graphene, device2.
 This allows to use the oscilloscopes in the device2 system, but the communication can be also done with simple shell scripts).

-* pico_log_py -- Python library for accessing oscilloscopes (by M.Will).

-* ps3000      -- old programs for ps3000 device: HTTP server + tcl interface

 * pico_repack -- scripts for repacking pico libraries from original DEBs to Altlinux RPMs.